 Sioux Falls, South Dakota.
 Newark, New Jersey.
 The highest return on investment came in Pittsburgh, although with home values not particularly high and renovation costs not particularly low, changing a home was not as lucrative as in other cities.
 For fins who care about their budget, Mobile, Ala.

 Here are the 10 best cities to change houses and the 10 worst, according to the WalletHub study.
 The website compared more than 170 cities in the United States based on 26 indicators of their market potential, cost and quality of life.
-The data includes everything from the average purchase price of homes to the average remodeling costs.
+The data includes everything from the average purchase price of homes in sites such as Airdeed Homes Texas to the average remodeling costs.
 Sioux Falls, South Dakota; Missoula, Montana; Peoria, Arizona; Nampa, ID; and Tampa, Florida, come as the best cities overall for moving houses.

 At the opposite extreme, some of the worst cities overall include Newark, New Jersey; Oakland, California; Yonkers, New York; San Francisco, California; and Bridgeport, Connecticut.
 If you're looking for the best places to change homes in Colorado, consider investing in Denver.
 The average ROI in this city is 109%, thanks to the many technology companies operating from there.
 Colorado ranks excellent in most categories and only underperforms when it comes to remodeling prices.